sadapannord/17-regex-tutorial/Develop/gist-template.md

 ### Anchors

 This regex contains "anchors" which search the beginning and end of string.
 The ^ character searches the beginning, and the $ searches for the end.
-In our regex, the beginning anchor is searching for a [grouping](#grouping-capturing) of characters preceding the @ symbol, and the ending anchor is searching for a grouping that follow a period (.).
+In our regex, the beginning anchor is searching for a [grouping](#grouping-capturing) of characters preceding the @ symbol, and the ending anchor is searching for a grouping that follows a period (.).

 ### Quantifiers

 A quantifier indicates the number of characters or expressions to match.
+In this expression we are using the + sign quantifier.
+It is searching for the [characters](#character-classes).

 ### OR Operator